DMV Countertop Care Guide

-For most countertop materials, the safest routine is simple: use a soft cloth, warm water, and mild dish soap.
-Wipe spills promptly and dry the surface afterward with a microfiber cloth to help reduce streaks and water spots.
+Daily countertop maintenance usually starts with a soft cloth, warm water, and mild dish soap.
+Wipe spills promptly and dry the surface afterward with a microfiber cloth to help reduce streaks, water spots, and residue buildup.

 Homeowners often overcomplicate countertop care.
-In reality, harsh chemicals, abrasive pads, and extreme heat cause more damage than normal daily use when surfaces are properly maintained.
+In reality, harsh chemicals, abrasive pads, direct heat, and ignored spills cause more damage than normal daily use when surfaces are properly maintained.

 Quartz, granite, and quartzite all perform well in kitchens and bathrooms, but their care needs are not identical.
-Understanding the difference helps prevent stains, dullness, or avoidable damage over time.
+Understanding the difference helps prevent stains, dullness, heat marks, or avoidable damage over time.

 Quartz is popular because it offers a polished appearance, consistent style, and simple daily cleaning without the same sealing routine many natural stones need.